-- Serve in two bowls, garnish with scallions.
+- Serve in two bowls, garnish with green onion.

-Feel free to substitute other veggies, keeping proportions the same.
+Feel free to substitute other veggies, keeping the proportions the same.

-If adding tofu, chicken or shrimp or beef, season with salt and pepper and quickly sear in an oiled wok.
-Set aside.
-Add at the end with the sauce.
+If adding crispy tofu, chicken or shrimp or beef, season with salt and pepper and quickly sear in an oiled wok.
+Set aside on a paper towel-lined plate.
+Add this into the wok with the noodles at the end with the sauce.

-Keywords: lo mein, vegetable lo mein, authentic lo mein, vegan lo mein, best lo mein, vegetable lo mein ingredients, vegetarian lo mein
+Keywords: lo mein, lo mein noodles, lo mein recipe, vegetable lo mein, authentic lo mein, vegan lo mein, best lo mein, vegetable lo mein ingredients, vegetarian lo mein